MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 :::row-end:::

 <br>
-Teams main pane has larger surface than Adaptive Card to load more assets in a tab app or a Personal app.
+Teams window has larger surface than Adaptive Card to load more assets in a tab app or a Personal app.
 If your app already has tab or personal app, we don't recommend building a bot only for sending notifications.

 ## Notification types